eddwebster/football_analytics/README.md

 *    DataViz, Python, and matplotlib tutorials by Peter McKeever [[link](http://petermckeever.com/)] - his website is currently in redevelopment, with many of the old tutorials not currently available (28/02/2021).
 Check out his revamped [How to Draw a Football Pitch](http://petermckeever.com/2020/10/how-to-draw-a-football-pitch/) tutorial;
 *    [McKay Johns YouTube channel](https://www.youtube.com/channel/UCmqincDKps3syxvD4hbODSg);
 *    [soccer_analytics GitHub repo](https://github.com/CleKraus/soccer_analytics) by CleKraus - a Python project that facilitates the starting point for analytics
 *    [Python for Fantasy Football series](http://www.fantasyfutopia.com/python-for-fantasy-football-introduction/) by [Fantasy Futopia](https://twitter.com/FantasyFutopia) ([Thomas Whelan](https://twitter.com/tom_whelan)).
-This series covers the basics of working with data in Python, working with APIs and parsing StatsBomb JSON data, scraping data using Beautifulsoup and Selenium, and Machine Learning with scikit-learn and XGBoost,  See GitHub repo for all code [[link](https://github.com/twhelan22/python-for-fantasy-football)];
+This series covers the basics of working with data in Python, working with APIs and parsing [StatsBomb](https://statsbomb.com/)JSON data, scraping data using Beautifulsoup and Selenium, and Machine Learning with scikit-learn and XGBoost,  See GitHub repo for all code [[link](https://github.com/twhelan22/python-for-fantasy-football)];
 *    [Learn how to make visualisations in Python's matplotlib with football (soccer) data](https://www.sonofacorner.com/tag/tutorials/) by [Son of a Corner](https://twitter.com/sonofacorner).
 If you appreciate their work, consider supporting them by joining their membership program [[link](https://www.sonofacorner.com/membership-post/)]
 *    [Football Data Visualizations - Passing Networks](https://www.dzialowski.eu/football-data-visualisations/) by [Karol Działowski](https://github.com/karlosos/) - a great blog post on how to create passing networks from first principles, using Opta Event data acquired from WhoScored.
 This data is then visualised using matplotlib.
 *    [Tech how-to: build your own Expected Goals model](https://www.scisports.com/tech-how-to-build-your-own-expected-goals-model/) by [Jan Van Haaren](https://twitter.com/JanVanHaaren) and [SciSports](https://twitter.com/SciSportsNL).
 See the Bitbucket repository for all code [[link](https://bitbucket.org/scisports/ssda-how-to-expected-goals/src)]; and